Mercantile Perpetuals

 The Reserve and the Residual

 Every deposit goes into the pool's shared reserve.
 The total reserve is then split between two claims.
-The counterparty side holds a notional claim denominated in a different unit: stable value in the Long pool, volatile asset value in the Short pool.
+The counterparty side holds a notional claim, a fixed face value denominated in a different unit from the reserve token: stable value (USD) in the Long pool, volatile asset value (ETH) in the Short pool.
 Whatever remains in the reserve after satisfying that counterparty claim is the residual, and it belongs to the leveraged side.

 When the price moves favorably for the leveraged side, the counterparty's claim in reserve token terms shrinks relative to the total reserve, and the residual grows.
 When the price moves against the leveraged side, the counterparty's claim in reserve token terms grows and the residual shrinks.
 This is how profit and loss flow to the leveraged side without any borrowing or debt.
 The counterparty's notional value stays constant in its own denomination, adjusted only by funding.